 To promote the best interests of the ratepayers and residents of Pearl Beach and to support those activities in other parts of the City of Gosford that are in the best interests of the ratepayers and residents of Pearl Beach.

 To protect and enhance the environment and encourage nature conservation within the village of Pearl Beach.

 To maintain in good condition the Association’s Memorial Community Hall

-General meetings are held in the Memorial Community Hall most months on the first Saturday of the month but not January, Easter or June.
-Meetings commence at 5.00 pm, and after the meeting, everyone is welcome to stay for a glass of wine and light refreshments.
+General meetings are held in the Memorial Community Hall most months on the first Saturday of the month but not in January.
+Meetings commence at 5.00 pm and after the meeting everyone is welcome to stay for a glass of wine and light refreshments.

 Become A Member